Near Syncope

 How is the cause of near syncope diagnosed?

-Your healthcare provider will examine you.
-He or she will ask if you have other medical conditions.
-He or she may order the following tests to find out what is causing your symptoms:
+Your healthcare provider will examine you and ask about your near syncope episodes.
+You may need any of the following to find out what is causing your symptoms:

 How is near syncope treated?